-In July 2020, Bitterroot Resources Ltd.'s US subsidiary entered into a mining lease, with an option to purchase, with GoldPlay, LLC. ("GoldPlay") on the 13-claim Coyote Sinter gold/silver project in Elko County, Nevada.
+Bitterroot Resources Ltd.'s US subsidiary has entered into a mining lease, with an option to purchase, with GoldPlay, LLC. ("GoldPlay", formerly Geological Services, Inc.) on the 13-claim Coyote Sinter gold/silver project in Elko County, Nevada.
+Bitterroot has subsequently staked an additional 18 claims around the GoldPlay claims.

 The Coyote Sinter property is located 9 kilometres east of the historic Tuscarora mining district, on the southern edge of the Jerritt Canyon (Independence) Mining District.
-The property hosts a fully-preserved low sulfidation epithermal (hot spring) system, with outcropping silica sinter, which defines the original paleosurface.
-Geochemical surveys of soil and rock chips across the sinter area host highly anomalous antimony, mercury, gold and arsenic.
-Four shallow angle holes drilled by Chevron Minerals in the 1980's confirmed the favourable epithermal geochemical signature.
-The Chevron holes were not drilled deep enough to test the high-grade precious metals-bearing zones at the optimal depth, which is estimated to be 200 to 400 meters below the current surface.
+The property hosts a low sulfidation epithermal (hot spring) system, with outcropping silica sinter, which defines the original paleosurface.
+Geochemical surveys of soil and rock chips across the sinter area contain anomalous antimony, mercury, gold and arsenic.
+Four shallow angle holes drilled by Chevron Minerals in the 1980's and five holes drilled by Radius Gold in 2017 have confirmed the favourable epithermal environment.
+The Chevron and Radius holes were not drilled deep enough to test the potential high-grade precious metals-bearing zones at the optimal depth, which is estimated to be 200 to 400 meters below the current surface.